In this article, we will discuss the essential topic of jurisprudence “Sociological School of Jurisprudence”. Let’s begin.

 Ehrlich another eminent jurist of the sociological school primarily expounded the social basis of law.
 Like Savigny, he believed in the spontaneous evolution of law but he did not hang on to the past but conceived law in the context of existing society and thus evolved his theory of living law.

 According to Ehrlich, the institution of marriage, domestic life, heritage, possession, contract, etc. governs society through living law which dominates human life.
 By living law, he meant the extra-legal control that controls my social reality.
 The central point of Ehrlich’s thesis is that the law of a community is to be found in social facts and not in formal sources of law.

 He says, “at present as well as at any other time, the center of gravity of legal development lies not in legislation nor in juristic science, nor in judicial decisions, but in the society itself.”
-Hence the living law is the fact which governs life and a proper study of law requires the study of all the social circumstances in which the law functions in the society.
-A statute which is habitually disregarded is no part of living.
+Hence the living law is the fact that governs life and a proper study of law requires the study of all the social circumstances in which the law functions in society.
+A statute that is habitually disregarded is no part of living.

 The use of the word ‘sociological jurisprudence’ means that the law should be made in society, and its needs should be given more attention.
 To achieve this end, a very close study of the social conditions of society, in which law is to be worked, is indispensable.